sa4s-serc/sustainableMLOps/README.md

 ### Approaches Tested
-A1.
-Linear regression only, no retraining.
+A1: Linear regression only, no retraining.
-A2.
-LSTM network only, no retraining.
+A2: LSTM network only, no retraining.
-A3.
-Linear regression only, periodic retraining.
+A3: Linear regression only, periodic retraining.
-A4.
-LSTM network only, periodic retraining.
+A4: LSTM network only, periodic retraining.
-A5.
-Both linear regression and LSTM network, periodic retraining of both, switching between models  based on energy usage - switch to linear regression if the average CPU consumption of the LSTM is above the max average CPU consumption threshold and switch back to LSTM if the periodic check of LSTM average CPU consumption is below the max threshold.
+A5: Both linear regression and LSTM network, periodic retraining of both, switching between models  based on energy usage - switch to linear regression if the average CPU consumption of the LSTM is above the max average CPU consumption threshold and switch back to LSTM if the periodic check of LSTM average CPU consumption is below the max threshold.
-A6.
-Our approach, using MAPE-K framework to conduct self-adaptation to respond to detected uncertainties.
+A6: Our approach.

 ---
 ## Project Structure